Krati91/Credicxo_Scrapper/README.md

 It uses Beautiful Soup, requests, json, pandas and psycopg2 libraries.

 **The Amazon Captcha Solver**
 This lands on a amazon captcha page, extracts the image and solves it and fills the form.
+It is not 100% accurate.
+It is just an attempt.
 It uses Beautiful Soup, requests, pytesseract, PIL libraries.